-- cache.adapter A cache adapter supported by DoctrineCacheBundle. file_system is the default and should work well - cache.redis_dsn The DSN of the Redis server, if redis is used as the cache.adapter.
+- cache.adapter A cache adapter supported by DoctrineCacheBundle. file_system is the default and should work well, but we recommend apcu for better performance. - cache.redis_dsn The DSN of the Redis server, if redis is used as the cache.adapter.
 If you're not using Redis, this parameter can be ignored.